-We caught up with Bethanie Jacobs, Students’ Union Executive Committee President, Higher Education (HE) Governor and Course Representative for Student Voice to ask her the questions that have been on everybody’s lips…
+We caught up with Aquaria Parkinson, Students’ Union (SU) Executive Committee President and Student Voice Course Representative for Level 3 Music Performance, to ask her the questions that have been on everybody’s lips…

 Why did you choose to come to Barnsley College?